 Backstop criterion

-As a backstop criterion, the Group employs payment in arrears for more than 30 days.
-All financial instruments that are more than 30 days past due would be transferred to stage 2, if not yet in stage 3.
-In cases where no staging factor is active, the exposure is automatically reassigned to stage 1.
+As a backstop criterion, BAWAG Group employs payment in arrears for more than 30 days.
+All financial instruments that are more than 30 days past due would be transferred to Stage 2, if not yet in Stage 3.